 How Can Taxpayers Claim the Pass-Through Deduction?

-To claim the pass-through deduction, you first need to complete Form 8995 or Form 8995-A. According to the Internal Revenue Service, you should use Form 8995 if:
+To claim the pass-through deduction, you must first complete Form 8995 or Form 8995-A. According to the Internal Revenue Service, you should use Form 8995 if:

 - You have qualified business income, qualified PTP income, or qualified REIT dividends